SoftSkyrim/Odyssey/README.md

 For a smooth Wabbajack installation you should create 3 new folders.
 These can be created on the root of a drive, for example, "C:" or "E:", or in a designated games/skyrim folder you have.
 The 3 folders are:
 - "Wabbajack" this is where you will install the Wabbajack program.
 If you already have wabbajack install, ignore this step
 - "Odyssey" this is where the Odyssey modlist will install.
 This is recommended to be on your fastest drive.
 - "Downloads" this is a resource where all the downloaded mods are kept.
 Can be on any drive, just make sure there is lots of space.
+Note this is optional, as Wabbajack will create a downloads location if necessary.

 Here is an example of how you could have it setup "E:\Games\Odyssey"